What is the CROSSEU Decision Support System?

 The DSS interface builds on the long-established Teal tool, developed by WEMC over several major European and international projects.
 Teal began under the Copernicus Climate Change Service (C3S) Climate and Energy Education Demonstrator and was completed as part of the H2020 SECLI‑FIRM project, with further enhancements under the H2020 FOCUS‑Africa project.
 It provides a mature foundation that combines a solid and extensible database architecture, advanced automated processing routines, and a user-friendly visual interface.
 Its database structure is built on an extended SQL implementation, supported by a rigorous data management plan refined over many years.
 Teal already includes a range of modules, including publicly available historical and projection data and representations of socioeconomic and climate risk indicators.
 A key strength of Teal is its capacity to operate on multiple spatial scales and combine visualisation, data and interpreted information downloads.

-Crucially, in addition to hosting the CROSSEU IAF, the interactive frontend Teal visualisation instances themselves are hosted directly within the DAFNI infrastructure.
+In addition to hosting the CROSSEU IAF, DAFNI infrastructure also hosts the interactive frontend Teal visualisation instances themselves.
 This unified hosting ensures that the entire system is highly stable, secure, and optimised for long-term public availability and scalability.

 These capabilities make these tools ideal for the development of the CROSSEU DSS.